EgbieAndersonUku1/flatMates/readme.md

 ## The problem

 Imagine if you own a house or a flat and because the bill/rent is too much you for you to handle you get in housemates.
-This allows you to divide the bill equal among the housemates.
-For example, if the rent is £600 a month and they are two housemates plus yourself then each housemate will pay a total of £200 pound each which is perfect.
+This act allows you to divide the bill equal among the housemates.
+For example, if the rent is £600 a month and they are two housemates plus yourself then each person will pay a total of £200 pound each which is perfect.
 But what if the housemates were been difficult and only wanted to pay for the number of days they stayed in the house for that month.

 How much will each housmate pay based on the days that stayed in that month?

 For example: